swvanbuuren/cubinterpp/README.md

 ## Data requirements

-`cubinterpp` excepts rectangular grid data, with strictly ascending coordinate data.
+`cubinterpp` is designed to only handle rectangular grid data with strictly ascending coordinates.
 To this end, coordinate data is only required in one dimensional form for each coordinate direction.
 Only the actual data itself needs to be supplied in the actual dimensions.
 The user is responsible to assure that the supplied data size of each dimension fits to the coordinate data.

 ## Usage